opencord/cord/docs/quickstart_physical.md

 ](#re-provision-compute-nodes-and-switches)
 if you want to restart this process or re-provision a initialized switch.

-## Post Deployment Configuration of XOS / ONOS VTN app #XOSTBD
+## Post Deployment Configuration of XOS / ONOS VTN app

 The compute node provisioning process described above (under [Booting Compute Nodes](#booting-compute-nodes)) will install the servers as OpenStack compute nodes.
 You should be able to see them on the CORD head node by running the